JulienThielleux/campaignMakerGUI/README.md

 The user will be prompted to provide an OpenAI API key when running the program for the first time.

 ## Current Features:
-- Currently supports systematic character and places creation.
+- Supports systematic character and places creation.
 - Other requests are categorized as “others”.
-- Possibility to add different kind of generatable lore by adding files in the campaign/functions directory
+- Possibility to add different kind of generatable lore by adding files in the campaign/functions directory.
+- Support picture creation of any piece of lore with a 'representation' key.

 ## Interface Components:
 - Current File Window: Displays the content of existing files and allows editing.